vrugtehagel/yozo/README.md

 <a name="template"></a>
 ### `<template>`

-Your template will end up in the shadow DOM of the custom element.
+The contents of your template will end up in the shadow DOM of the custom element.
 This means you can leverage everything that vanilla custom elements provide you - `<slot>`s, `part`s, simple classes and ids without having to worry about clashes, etcetera.

-The template element itself will pass its attributes as key-value pairs to the shadow root's initialization object (the thing you'd normally pass to [`attachShadow()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow)).
-That means you have these two options:

-<a name="template-mode"></a>
-#### `mode`

-The shadow roots Yozo creates are "open" by default.
-You can, however, explicitly specify the shadow root to be closed by adding the attribute `mode="closed"` on the `<template>` element.

-<a name="template-delegates-focus"></a>
-#### `delegates-focus`

-This is a boolean attribute you can put on the `<template>` element, marking the element as "delegating focus".
-As you'd expect, this sets the [`delegatesFocus`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/delegatesFocus) property in the initialization object to `true`.
-When an element inside the shadow DOM receives focus, it will be delegated to the shadow root's host.
+A template is not required; if not provided, a shadow root will still be created, but it will be empty.

 <a name="script"></a>
 ### `<script>`